sensedeep/sensedeep/README.md

 SenseLogs
 ===

-SenseLogs is a better log viewer for AWS cloud watch logs.
+SenseLogs is a better log viewer for AWS CloudWatch logs.

 This version is an early test of the core functionality.
 It is not complete or bug free.

 ## Description

-SenseLogs is an AWS Cloud Watch Logs viewer that runs fast, entirely in your browser.
+SenseLogs is an AWS CloudWatch Logs viewer that runs fast, entirely in your browser.
 It transparently downloads log data and stores events in your browser application cache for immediate viewing, smooth scrolling and queries.
 SenseLogs supports infinite scrolling through log data with powerful full text searching.

 SenseLogs aggregates logs from multiple AWS log streams into a single, uniform view for analysis.